jost-aaron/MakeFile-Auto-Generator/README.md

 # MakeFile-Auto-Generator
-Generates a makeFile for a C++ project using g++
+Generates a makeFile for a C++ source file which includes other source files and headers from different directories.

 ### Requirements:
 	- Python 3.x
-	- Python 2.x is NOT supported as some odd behavior occurs during makefile generation
+	- Python 2.x is NOT supported as some odd behaviors occur during makefile generation.
-	- g++ (GCC) 7.1.1 20170630 (Others will most likely work but have not been tested)
+	- g++ (GCC) 7.1.1 20170630 (Others will most likely work but have not been tested).
+	- (Optional) Nuitka for compiling into a slightly faster and more portable binary.

 ### Usage:
 	makeGen  [-h | --help] [-C | --CompileTarget File.cpp] [-L | --Libs "LibNames"] [-V | --Verbose]